torontomulibrary/digital-preservation-public/docs/future-work.md

 ### Script for metadata

 Currently, creating the metadata.csv file takes a lot of time as it is a lot of manual copy-pasting and checking.
 Ideally, there would be a script in the future to convert the relevant parts of the RAD csv from AtoM into the proper metadata.csv format.
 However, the RAD csv might not always be up to date and processing the transfer is also a good opportunity to update the AtoM record.
-An autonatic script might not catch that and might in fact accidentally include out-of-date metadata.
+An automatic script might not catch that and might in fact accidentally include out-of-date metadata.
+It is still worth considering though as this part in the workflow is a huge timesink.

 ### Script for generating access links